 I didn't grow up planning to build AI companies.
 I started my career as a pharmaceutical chemist making $55,000 a year.
 The work was steady.
 The trajectory was flat.
 I wasn't building anything that was mine.

-Four years later, I run two companies doing a combined $70K+ in monthly recurring revenue, with 40+ employees between them.
+Four years later, I run two profitable AI companies with 40+ employees between them.
 I work from a lake house in Texas when I want to, or from anywhere else when I don't.
 I built the life by building systems — and I did it by learning AI before most service business owners knew what it could do.

 The two companies